jinpower1998/microk8s-homelab/README.md

   - SSH-access on your machines
   - [snapd](https://snapcraft.io/) installed on your hosts and running
   - user for previlige escalation on your hosts

+For the underlying O of the nodes, I recommend Ubuntu or Debian- based operating systems.

 ###  Fill in your inventory file